vdkd888/droneproject/README.md

 ![](http://s12.postimg.org/wjl1uppx9/flowchart1.png)
 ![](http://s30.postimg.org/4pr2p91td/table.png)
 - There are two sketches availble:
-- Sketch 1: Continously prints data to the drone
+- Sketch 1: Continuously prints data to the drone
-- Sketch 2: Only prints new data if it differes from the current data (This method takes up less memory)
+- Sketch 2: Only prints new data if it differs from the current data (This method takes up less memory)
-- Note: You should upload a sketch to just the ultraonisc system (not connected to the drone) and block the sensors to see what the data output is.
+- Note: You should upload a sketch to just the ultrasonic system (not connected to the drone) and block the sensors to see what the data output is.
 This way you can better understand how it works and test it

 ## Command Script
-- This defines the drone functions using the API and tells the drone where to navigate to depending on the data recevied from the ultrasonic system
+- This defines the drone functions using the API and tells the drone where to navigate to depending on the data received from the ultrasonic system
 ![](http://s24.postimg.org/8wnclu01x/flowchart2.png)

 ## Configurations